styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-prismjs/README.md

 require("prismjs/themes/prism-solarizedlight.css")
 ```

 If your base theme is [gatsby-theme-try-ghost](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-try-ghost), *do not* put the CSS file into `gatsby-browser.js` as it has unwanted side effects.
 Rather provide the CSS file in a specific location, so `gatsby-theme-try-ghost` can easily find it.
-Create a file with name `custom-styles.js` where you import a PrismJS style:
+Create a file with name `custom-styles.js` where you import your PrismJS style:

 ```javascript
 // custom-styles.js